StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Create a custom event handler function

-You can write custom event handler functions to react to propagated state changes and health state changes of an element or view and use a plugin to send an alert to a system outside of StackState.
-To add a custom event handler function go to **Settings** > **Functions** > **Event Handler Functions** and click **ADD EVENT HANDLER FUNCTION**.
+You can write your own custom event handler functions that react to state change events and use a plugin to send an alert to a system outside of StackState.
+To add a custom event handler function, go to **Settings** > **Functions** > **Event Handler Functions** and click **ADD EVENT HANDLER FUNCTION**.
 The required settings as well as available parameters and properties are described below.

 ### Parameters

-An event handler function script takes system and user defined parameters.
+An event handler function takes system and user defined parameters.
 System parameters are predefined parameters passed automatically to the script.

-The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
-An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
+- The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
+- An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
+- You can also add your own user parameters, these can then be entered in the **Add event handler** dialogue when you add an event handler to a view.

 The properties that can be retrieved from the view and event parameters are described below, see [available properties](#available-properties)

 ### Supported event types